transdigiware/blockchain/howto/ibp-console-manage.md

 **Find your cluster namespace**

 If you don't already know it, you need to find your Kubernetes cluster namespace.
 From the console, open any CA node and click the **Info and Usage** icon.
 View the value of the **API URL**.
 For example: `https://nf85a2a-soorg10524.ibpv2-cluster.us-south.containers.appdomain.cloud:7054`.
-The namespace is the first part of the url beginning with the letter `n` and followed by a random string of six alphanumeric characters.
+The namespace is the first part of the URL beginning with the letter `n` and followed by a random string of six alphanumeric characters.
 So in the example above the value of the namespace is `nf85a2a`.

 **Find the smart contract pod**